Instructions for authors

 Each article type published by Critical Care follows a specific format, as detailed in the corresponding instructions for authors; please choose an article type from the list on the left to view the instructions for authors.

-Please note that Book report, Commentary, Editorial, Journal club critique, Letter, Meeting report, Review and Viewpoint are usually commissioned, but suggestions for these article types are welcome.
+Please note that Book report, Commentary, Correction, Editorial, Journal club critique, Letter, Meeting report, Review and Viewpoint are usually commissioned, but suggestions for these article types are welcome.

 The instructions for authors includes information about preparing a manuscript for submission to Critical Care, criteria for publication and the online submission process.
 Other relevant information about the journal's policies, the refereeing process and so on can be found in 'About this journal'.